x-axis/heiswayi.github.io/_posts/2015-10-26-use-your-web-browser-as-notepad.md

 keywords: web browser as notepad, data uri hack
 ---

-We all uses Notepad or sticky note or some editors to take immediate notes on something like code snippets, ideas, blog content or todos.
+We all use Notepad or sticky note or some editors to take immediate notes on something like code snippets, ideas, blog content or todos.
 Well, I just found this hack is quite interesting to use where we can turn our web browser to be just like a Notepad.
 The trick actually hacks around the [Data URI scheme](http://en.wikipedia.org/wiki/Data_URI_scheme) and HTML [contenteditable](http://www.w3schools.com/tags/att_global_contenteditable.asp) attribute.

 The real trick is just type the following code into our web browser's URL bar: